jamietre/SharpLinter/README.md

 for example, to process all files in the "scripts" subfolder of your project, but skip the folder "thirdparty" within "scripts" and don't try to process minimized files.

+# TextPad

+SharpLinter can also be configured as an external tool in the Textpad editor.

+1. Configure -> Preferences -> Tools and click "Add -> DOS Command"
+2. Enter the full path to sharplinter.exe
+3. Select the new tool from Preferences tree end edit options.
+4. Edit "Parameters" so it is a complete command line with any options you want.
+   Use "$File" for the current file, e.g.

+   D:\Applications\JSLint\SharpLinter.exe --ph best *.min.js -r $File

+5. Enter the following regular expression:

+   ^\(.*\)(\([0-9]+\))

+6. Choose "1" for File, and "2" for Line under the regex input.

+Now you're done.
+Set up a keyboard shortcut, and it will process the active file.
+You can click a line in the output window to jump to it in the editor.